7:00 PM Overview of Immunotherapy for Cancer

 - Identify appropriate candidates for clinical trials of IDO inhibitors and other emerging immune modulatory agents alone or in combination for HNSCC

 - Identify and manage immune-related toxicities associated with immune checkpoint inhibitors in patients with HNSCC

 Joint Accreditation Statement

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Clinical Care Options, LLC.
-Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 The Postgraduate Institute for Medicine designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Postgraduate Institute for Medicine (PIM) requires instructors, planners, managers, and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest (COI) they may have as related to the content of this activity.
 All identified COI are thoroughly vetted and resolved according to PIM policy.
 The existence or absence of COI for everyone in a position to control content will be disclosed to participants prior to the start of each activity.